-From my own experiences (and talking with many mums over the past nine years since having my first born, very high needs cranky baby) I have learned a thing or two about crankiness….there is light at the end of this long dark cranky tunnel!
+From my own experiences (and talking with many mums over the years since having my first born, very high needs cranky baby) I have learned a thing or two about crankiness….there is light at the end of this long dark cranky tunnel!
 One of my friends coined the term, “the circuit” as a way to describe what she did when her babies were upset.
 The idea is that you keep going through the list until, voila!
 The baby will stop crying!
 You will then fall into a heap on the couch and cry yourself to sleep from happiness that your baby is finally content.

 1. Breastfeed your baby.
 I can’t tell you how many times this one will work!
 Babies breastfeed for many different reasons besides hunger.
 One of them being comfort.
 This is always my “go to” step.
 To read more about comfort feeding CLICK HERE.